-Children who are absent from education
+Children who are absent from education (unexplainable and / or persistent absence)

 Children being absent from education for prolonged periods and / or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation - particularly county lines.
-It may also indicate need for support in respect of their mental health, risk of substance abuse, risk of travelling to conflict zones, risk of FGM, socalled 'honour'-based abuse or risk of forced marriage.
-The College's response to persistently absent children missing education supports identifying such risk of abuse and helps prevent the risk of children missing education in the future.
+It may also indicate need for support in respect of their mental health, risk of substance abuse, risk of travelling to conflict zones, risk of FGM, so-called 'honour'-based abuse or risk of forced marriage.
+The College's response to unexplainable and / or persistent absences from education supports in identifying such risk of abuse and helps prevent the risk of children missing education in the future.

-This includes when problems are first emerging but also where children are already known to Local Authority children's social care and need a social worker (such as a child who is a Child in Need or who has a Child Protection Plan, or is a Looked After Child), where being absent from education may increase known safeguarding risks within the family or in the community.
+This includes when problems are first emerging but also where children are already known to Local Authority children's social care and need a social worker (such as a child who is a Child in

+Need or who has a Child Protection Plan, or is a Looked After Child), where being absent from education may increase known safeguarding risks within the family or in the community.